ResourceDataInc/TransportationHub/README.md

 This shell script will do the following:

 1. Deploy all containers using docker compose and the `docker-compose.yml` file.
+2. Add static data sets.
-2. Setup kafka topics.
+3. Setup kafka topics.
-3. Initialize feeds to broker and schema registry.
+4. Initialize feeds to broker and schema registry.
-4. Deploy ksql ETL transformations in lexicographic order of file name.
+5. Deploy ksql ETL transformations in lexicographic order of file name.
+6. Deploy the Snowflake kafka connect sink for continuous feeds.
+7. Deploy the Snowflake kafka connect sink for one time feeds.
-5. Deploy the Snowflake kafka connect sink.
+8. Deploy the S3 kafka connect sink.
-6. Continuously run the datastreamer for each data feed.

 The containers can be stopped and associated data deleted with
 ```